Bira/octopus-carnival/_drafts/lphr-scene-05.md

 - 1 for retrieving a "quest item" (the documents).

-For treasure, they get the $2500 platinum ring found in scene 4, and everything listed in this file except for the Pipes of the Sewers.
+For treasure, they get the $2500 platinum ring found in scene 4, and everything listed in this post except for the Pipes of the Sewers.
 Rosalia gave that away to the grimples.
 Yes, it's really expensive, I know.

 We'll distribute the treasure in the next scene, after the party arrives at the